 What is it all about?

-Hurstville City Council is constructing a bioretention system and landscaping works to upgrade Webbs Dam.
-Council is undertaking these works with funding support from the NSW Environmental Trust under the Lower Georges River Sustainability Initiative, the NSW Government's Waste and Sustainability Incentive Payment Program, and the Sydney Metropolitan Catchment Management Authority’s Botany Bay Water Quality Improvement Program.
+Hurstville City Council constructed a bioretention system and landscaping works to upgrade Webbs Dam.
+Council undertook these works with funding support from the NSW Environmental Trust under the Lower Georges River Sustainability Initiative, the NSW Government's Waste and Sustainability Incentive Payment Program, and the Sydney Metropolitan Catchment Management Authority’s Botany Bay Water Quality Improvement Program.